tpavard/vue-cli-plugin-html-replace/README.md

             patterns: [
                 {
                     pattern: "foo",
-                    replacement: "this pattern will be applied to every page", },
+                    replacement: "Any page will be affected by this pattern", },
                 {
                     pattern: /<title>.*<\/title>/,
-                    replacement: "<title>this is the index page</title>",
+                    replacement: "<title>This is the index page</title>",
                     includes: "index",
                 },
                 {
                     pattern: /<title>.*<\/title>/,
-                    replacement: "<title>this is the second page</title>",
+                    replacement: "<title>This is the second page</title>",
                     excludes: ["index" , "app_3"],
                 },
             ],